DaveVoorhis/Wrapd/docs/index.md

 1. *database* - database connectivity, including a demonstration of connection pooling because most real-world applications will need it.
 It's used by all three of the above subprojects.
 2. *buildSrc* - Gradle project settings.

-Perhaps the easiest way to build a new Wrapd application is to simply copy the Wrapd-demo demonstration application and modify it to suit your requirements.
+Perhaps the easiest way to build a new Wrapd application is to simply copy the Wrapd-demo demonstration application and modify it to suit your requirements, or you can follow the step-by-step tutorial below.

+### The Wrapd Tutorial ###

-That said, a step-by-step tutorial for building a Wrapd project will soon be coming to this space.
+See the [Wrapd Tutorial](tutorial.md) for a step-by-step intro to setting up a Wrapd project using Gradle.

 ----
 ## Get Wrapd ##